SakshamJain258/Gestura_v2/README.md

 The captions are **burned directly onto your video feed** and piped as a **virtual camera** ("Gestura Cam").
 Anyone on your Zoom, Google Meet, or Microsoft Teams call sees your face + captions without needing any extra software on their end.

-**Built for:** Deaf and hard-of-hearing users who want to communicate in video calls without a human interpreter.
+**Built for:** Specially-abled, non-vocal users who want to communicate in video calls without a human interpreter.

 ---